bitcointranscripts/bitcointranscripts/bitcoinplusplus/insider-edition/bitcoin-insider-edition-super-testnet.md

 **Speaker 1:** 00:12:07

-They ask him, "why did you sell your soul to the devil?"
-And he says, "well, I wasn't using it."
-I don't think "Bitcoiners aren't using it" is a good reason to give up block space to spammers.
+And they say, well, why did you sell your soul to the devil?
+And he says, well, I wasn't using it.
+It's like, I don't think there's a good reason to give up block space to spammers is because Bitcoiners aren't using it.

 **Speaker 0:** 00:12:22

 I think that's a perfect argument.
-I appreciate hearing your thoughts on that — it's an interesting perspective on the current topic.
+Yeah.
+Great.
+Is there any other like, so I think that, I think that makes sense from a perspective of, yeah, okay.
+I like, I appreciate hearing your thoughts on that.
+I think that's an interesting perspective on the current topic.

 ## BTC++ Conference Recap

 **Speaker 0:** 00:12:44

-I was a little disappointed the conference didn't spend more time on mining decentralization on the main stages.
-We had a great talk on `Datum` from Jason Hughes at Ocean — I'm excited to watch the recording.
+I was a little disappointed at the conference that we didn't spend more time talking about mining decentralization on the main stages.
+I had a bunch of talks I think that kind of went around this.
+We had a great talk from `DATUM` about `DATUM` from Jason Hughes at OCEAN.
+I'm really excited about watching the recording on that one.
 Did you feel like we focused too much on this filtering debate?
-I kind of felt that way, or do you think it's an important conversation we needed to have as a group?
+Because I kind of felt that way.
+Or do you think it's an important conversation that is one that maybe we needed to spend time on as a group?

 **Speaker 1:** 00:13:17

 I think too much time was spent on it.
-I would have preferred more focus on mining decentralization and the things you mentioned.
-Having some space dedicated to filtering would be fine — maybe one talk instead of nine.
+I would have preferred to see more of a focus on mining decentralization and the things you mentioned.
+Also, I think having some space dedicated to it would be fine.
+Maybe one talk instead of nine.

 **Speaker 0:** 00:13:32

-Got it, I didn't realize we had that many talks.
+Okay, got it.
+I didn't realize we had that many talks.

 **Speaker 1:** 00:13:36

-I don't think it was literally nine, but it felt more prominent than I would have wished.
+I don't think you had nine talks, but it did seem more prominent than I would have wished.

 **Speaker 0:** 00:13:41

-Yeah, it definitely got a lot of airtime, but I think it's what people wanted to talk about.
+Yeah, I think it definitely got a lot more airtime.
+But I think it's kind of one of those things like, I think it's what people wanted to talk about.

 **Speaker 1:** 00:13:48